patternhelloworld/docker-my-sql-replica/README.md

 ## Separated Mode (.env)

 The mode is for Master & Slave to be deployed on each instance.
 Make sure firewalls are open on your network layer.
-All the commands and .envs are the same for both Master and Slave.
+All the commands that you should run and .envs are the same for both Master and Slave.

 - .env
 ```